ajl2718/toast/README.md

 # Toast: a collection of webscrapers for various applications

 This repo contains jupyter notebooks and utils functions for scraping different websites.
+If using any of these, make sure to pay attention to terms of use of the website and ensure that requests being made to the website are limited.

 ## Requirements